junxit/us-congress-bills-115/metadata.md

 - 2017-08-01 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2017-08-01 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2017-08-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 189.
+- 2017-09-11 — Amendment SA 937 agreed to in Senate by Unanimous Consent.
+- 2017-09-11 — Amendment SA 937 proposed by Senator McConnell for Senator Grassley. (consideration: CR S5184; text: CR S5184) To improve the bill.
+- 2017-09-11 — Measure laid before Senate by unanimous consent. (consideration: CR S5179-5189)
+- 2017-09-11 — Passed Senate with an amendment by Unanimous Consent. (text: CR S5184-5189)
+- 2017-09-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S5184-5189)
+- 2017-09-11 — Senate amendment agreed to: Amendment SA 937 agreed to in Senate by Unanimous Consent.
+- 2017-09-11 — Senate amendment proposed (on the floor): Amendment SA 937 proposed by Senator McConnell for Senator Grassley.(consideration: CR S5184; text: CR S5184)
+- 2017-09-11 — Senate amendment submitted
+- 2017-09-11 — The committee substitute as amended agreed to by Unanimous Consent.